TauferLab/ANACIN-X/docs/install.rst

    git clone https://github.com/TauferLab/ANACIN-X.git
    cd ANACIN-X
-   ./setup_deps.sh --check
-   . ./setup_deps.sh --mpi openmpi
+   ./install_all.sh --skip-spack-install --skip-conda-install --skip-mpi-install --mpi openmpi
-   . ./setup.sh -c

 Use ``--mpi mpich`` or ``--mpi mvapich2`` if that is the MPI implementation loaded on your system.